Management Interview Questions

 - Uncomfortable with regular duties: If candidates look uncomfortable when asked about managing a team or interacting with clients or delegating tasks, then they might not be suitable for the position.

-- Impractical answers: Candidates in order to impress the interviewer, sometimes give very unrealistic answers.
+- Impractical answers: Candidates to impress the interviewer, sometimes give very unrealistic answers.
 If you feel they are lying or saying things just to impress you, it is a red flag.

 - Inflexibility: If you notice the candidate is arrogant or bossy, this means they lack teamwork.

 - Lack of interest: Team motivation starts with the Manager.
-If the Manager fails to keep the team motivated, team’s performance won’t be as expected.
+If the Manager cannot keep the team motivated, team’s performance won’t be as expected.
 Look for candidates who are passionate about their role and interested in learning more.

-- Not taking the responsibility: If a candidate blames others for the bad performance of the team, it shows they avoid taking responsibilities for their actions.
+- Not taking the responsibility: If a candidate blames others for the poor performance of the team, it shows they avoid taking responsibilities for their actions.